Ogwu James Onoja: Personal life

-He is married to Rosemary (nee Negedu), a chartered accountant, and together they have five children: Edebo, Umola, Idoko, Ufedo, and Idoga.
-He loves reading biographies of great men and women, football, travelling, playing lawn tennis and golf.
-He enjoys going to his communities in Ofante and Ogugu to be part of their pains, glory, and developmental efforts, and hopes to one day partake and witness their eventual emancipation.
+He is married to Rosemary (nee Negedu), a chartered accountant, and they have five children: Edebo, Umola, Idoko, Ufedo, and Idoga.
+His interests include reading biographies, football, travelling, lawn tennis, and golf.
+He maintains ties with his communities in Ofante and Ogugu and participate in local activities.

 On 27 October 2024, Ogwu is planned to be ordained an elder in the United Evangelical Church (UEC).